Nutraceutical startup on way to certification

-What better way is there to start the year off than with public recognition from a respected pharmaceutical journal?
-PM360, a pharmaceutical and biotech journal, named Laramie-based biomedical startup, Theraneutrics “a 2020 Innovative startup.”
+LARAMIE – What better way is there to start the year off than with public recognition from a respected pharmaceutical journal?
+PM360, a pharmaceutical and biotech journal, named Laramie-based biomedical startup Theraneutrics “a 2020 Innovative startup.”

 Theraneutrics was co-founded in 2018 by Netherlands native Christoph Geisler and James Francis, chief development officer.
 In addition, an extensive partnership with IMPACT 307 at the Wyoming Technology Business Center at the University of Wyoming has put the startup well on its way to becoming a patent-certified nutraceutical company.